 For help in testing, listed below are the possible messages that the system will give if the Server-Side Completion URL is loaded.
-This feature is documented using the same format as the general documentation for the API interface, for consistency.
+For consistency, this feature is documented using the same format as the general documentation for the API interface.
 See Automating Tasks - API for information about how to locate the API documentation.